 The sightseeing pass for Athens is valid for 5 consecutive days – and only costs slightly more than the single entry ticket to the Acropolis.

 That said, these sights are visible through the fences that surround them or from the Acropolis itself.
-Therefore, you will need to determine if you want to enter the attractions…or simply see them from the perimeter.
+You will need to determine whether to enter the attractions…or simply see them from the perimeter.

-The multi-day tickets can be purchased online through the official ticket seller – or via a trusted tour site, like Get Your Guide.
+The multi-day tickets can be purchased online through the official ticket seller – or via a trusted tour site.

 When To Go to Athens